What is there to do in and around Decorah outside of watching eagles? Plenty! – Scott Iverson

 For anyone interested in flower and/or vegetable gardening, or simply inspiring bucolic beauty, Seed Savers Exchange on Heritage Farm just north of Decorah is a must-see.
 I cannot oversell this place.
 The response from folks I send there is a nearly-unanimous “OMG Iverson, it was so much better than I imagined.”
 As one of the founders of the now-popular heritage seed movement, SSE is a world leader.
 Heritage Farm is as beautiful a spot as you ever will see.
 ATF weekend is also their annual conference and campout (many guests camp at the farm).
 Most events are free, but it can be crowded.
 If not attending conference events, I suggest you go sometime other than Saturday.

 Interested in the invisible?
-Niagara Cave near Harmony is cool (literally) but kinda touristy.
-And lots of stairs down into the cave.
-Mystery Cave in Forestville MN State Park near Spring Valley is more natural, and is wheelchair-accessible.
+Niagara Cave near Harmony is cool (literally).
+Mystery Cave in Forestville MN State Park near Spring Valley, MN is more natural, and is wheelchair-accessible.
 The park also includes the historic Forestville Village, preserved and staffed as it existed in the 1890s.
-(Amy’s note: had the whole family to both caves multiple times and everyone loved them!)
+Niagara Map: https://goo.gl/maps/KVQpVzzj23LxugrMA.
+Forestville Map: https://goo.gl/maps/trAtAadEHCt7RVP36.
+Amy’s note: I took whole family to both caves multiple times and everyone loved them!
+Niagara cave will be easier for young children.

-Especially if you go on the river tour Sunday, you will find downtown McGregor charming.
-The antique mall in the old Marquette school is a good stop too.
+Downtown McGregor is charming.
+The antique mall and Driftless Area Wetland Center in Marquette are good stops too.
 Looking for beautiful views?
 Do not miss Pike’s Peak!
-(Amy’s note: Want to see the site of our first cliff release, all the way back in 1998?
-Visit Effigy Mounds National Monument and hike the Hanging Rock Trail.
-It’s a lot nicer than it was, but bring mosquito spray just in case!)
+Want to see the site of our first cliff release, all the way back in 1998?
+Hike with us at Effigy Mounds National Monument on Thursday!
+McGregor Map: https://goo.gl/maps/drqvhpfsNtb8Rwn9A.
+Marquette Map: https://goo.gl/maps/XCj1qUaD5Cm9ANBK7.
+Pike’s Peak Map: https://goo.gl/maps/FF3FMDHsj3k1jrQx5.
+Effigy Mounds National Monument Map: https://goo.gl/maps/a3r4KHWqMRS1ULXu9.

 Or just drive.
 North and east especially take you into the best of the Driftless Iowa.
-Use GPS to take aim at Bluffton or Highlandville (visit the Highlandville General Store and check the Inspire(d) article on the Highlandville dances) or Dorchester or Marquette.
+Use GPS to take aim at Bluffton or Highlandville or Dorchester or Marquette.
 Turn off your route on purpose, take gravel roads and go slow.
+Looking for something to do in Wisconsin?
+Hit up one of the world’s best indie bookstores in Viroqua and go around back to see the awesomely weird art garden of Rob Horwich.
+Driftless Books: https://driftlessbooks.com/ Art Garden: https://m.facebook.com/events/2594774320580975/.

-Also a stretch from Decorah, but recommended is the National Eagle Center in Wabasha MN.
+We know you love raptors!
+Visit the International Owl Center in Houston, MN or the National Eagle Center in Wabasha, MN.
+Both are well worth the drive.
 If you pass through Winona, check out the Minnesota Marine Art Museum.
 You won’t believe your eyes!

 Robin Brumm says you should stop at Lark Toys, which just south of Wabasha.
 They have a carousal, mini golf, a vintage toy museum, a deli, toys, books, ice cream, fudge and live Llamas!